Understanding the challenges of managing data at scale

 Embracing Artificial Intelligence as more than a concept

-So that’s a brief history of AI, but where does Machine Learning fit in and how do we use it?
+That’s a brief history of AI, but where does Machine Learning fit in and how do we use it?

 The intelligence of Supervised and Unsupervised Machine Learning

 As mentioned, Expert Systems were programmed by humans to follow step-by-step instructions.
 The system had to have these instructions to be able to perform the actions needed.
-Machine Learning aims to remove the need to have explicit instructions, so the computer ‘learns’ by adjusting the models it is using based on the data it is exposed to.
+Machine Learning aims to remove the need for explicit instructions, so the computer ‘learns’ by adjusting the models it is using based on the data it is exposed to.
 In general, the more data it processes, the more accurate the outcomes will be.